 - Conduct cross-sector dialogues about multi-systemic change

-At the same time, we have encountered tremendous challenges due to cultural appropriation, racism, and intersectional oppression within the very organizations, scholars, practitioners, and communities that have embraced circles practice.
-The creation of MassCircles comes as a direct response to the glaring need for innovative community engagement and systems change practices as well as to the lack of accountability and misuse of circles practice by individuals, groups, and organizations who have not thoughtfully endeavored to understand power and privilege in their circle work.
+At the same time, I have encountered tremendous challenges due to cultural appropriation, racism, and intersectional oppression within the very organizations, scholars, practitioners, and communities that have embraced circles practice.
+I do this work as a direct response to the glaring need for innovative community engagement and systems change practices as well as to the lack of accountability and misuse of circles practice by individuals, groups, and organizations who have not thoughtfully endeavored to understand power and privilege in their circle work.

 The process of applying circles process in communities has important implications for ongoing organizational management practices, as well as thinking processes among practitioners and scholars.
 Circles is a practice that harkens to a different way of understanding the world.
 Different, that is, from mainstream Western culture.
 Given this, practitioners, scholars, and organizations need learning communities that can support them in their efforts to maintain fidelity.
 Fidelity requires the adaptation of profoundly different ethical practices that then shape and inform organizational management practices and individual philosophies of being.
 Circles are not artifacts or activities, they are practices of being through which we change organizational and community culture.